 💗 activities for before, during, and after reading

 💗 blending lines to practice skills and frontload before reading

 💗 written and oral comprehension response questions specific to the passage

 💗 audio recording for those students who may need extra support

 💗 printable passages give students the opportunity to re-read and build fluency

-The decodable passages are phonics-based texts.
+The decodable passages and books are phonics-based texts.
 They contain target phonics skill words, previously taught phonics skill words, and irregular high-frequency words.

-Are you ready to begin using decodable texts in your classroom?
-To help get you started, I’m happy to share this FREE sample that includes 5 decodable passages!
-You’ll get explicit lesson plans for each passage, along with activities for before, during, and after reading to strengthen phonics skills!
+To help you begin to use decodable texts in your classroom, I am happy to offer these FREE decodable passages and 5 FREE decodable books!
+You’ll get decodable texts, explicit lesson plans for each passage and/or story, as well as activities for before, during, and after reading you can use to strengthen phonics skills!

 I hope the information and resources I’ve shared on decodable texts have motivated you to try them out in your classroom.
 They are a powerful tool that provides your beginning readers with the strong foundation they need for life-long reading success!